NativeScript/docs/content/guide/navigation/modals.md

 }

-// abstract class since there should be no constructor to create new instances export abstract class DetailsContext extends Observable implements IDetails {
+// abstract class since there should be no constructor to create new instances abstract class DetailsContext extends Observable implements IDetails {
   name: string
 }